Myopia, Hyperopia and Astigmatism

-There is a oft-quoted saying by A.T.
+There is an oft-quoted saying by A.T.
 Still – ““To find health should be the object of the doctor.
-Anyone can find disease.”1)1.
+Anyone can find disease.”1.
 2012 Stark, J. JAOA Quoting A.T.
-Still With Rigor: An Historical and Academic Review Yet the *discovery* of the osteopathic lesion – a catch-all term for any dysfunction that can be found and named ONLY by an osteopathic practitioner is a blatant contradiction to this sentiment, and has turned out to be a very fuzzy lens.
+Still With Rigor: An Historical and Academic Review Yet the *discovery* of the osteopathic lesion – a catch-all term for any dysfunction that can be found and named ONLY by an osteopathic practitioner is a blatant contradiction to this sentiment and has turned out to be a very fuzzy lens.

 When attribution of symptoms, especially pain, cannot be explained as having a definitive medical cause and are attributed to an osteopathic lesion or a series of lesions, the operator goes above and even beyond the biomedical model of treatment and, instead of shrugging shoulders or thoughtlessly suggesting the symptoms are psychosomatic, leaps to provide the patient with a problem, or problems, they don’t actually have.